OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 > Assign a new value to an existing variable, which can be a global variable or a local variable.
 The type of *expression* must be assignable to the variable's type.

+`set` *name* ( .*field1*, .*field2*, ... ) = *expression* ;

+> Assign to an existing variable a copy of its current value with the indicated field set to *expression*.
+The type of *expression* must be assignable to the field's type.

+`set` *name* [ *indexExpression* ] = *expression;

+> Assign to an existing variable a copy of its current value with the indicated array field value for index *indexExpression* set to *expression*.
+The access is bounds-checked, and will panic at runtime if the index is outside the bounds of the array.
+The type of *expression* must be assignable within the array.

+`set` *name* [ *keyExpression* ] = *expression;

+> Assign to an existing variable a copy of its current value with the indicated map field value for key *keyExpression* set to *expression*.
+The key is added rather than modified if it did not exist in the original map.
+The type of *expression* must be assignable within the map.

 `return` ;

 > Return from the current function.
 This is an error if the function has a *returntype*.